-Dietary Guidelines: Progressing From Pyramid to Plate, 5.0 out of 5 based on 1 rating
+Transcript: Dietary Guidelines: Progressing From Pyramid to Plate

-Nutritionists have expressed concern that Americans might equate protein with meat (or think dairy doesn’t include soymilk), but the USDA defines the protein group as including beans and peas, soy products, nuts and seeds, and specifically highlights beans and peas as unique foods, as they count towards both protein and the vegetable group.
-It’s like a two for one deal.
+Nutritionists have expressed concern that Americans might equate the protein group with meat (or think that dairy doesn’t include soy milk), but the USDA defines the protein group as including beans and peas, soy products, nuts and seeds, and specifically highlights beans and peas as unique foods, as they count towards both protein and the vegetable group.
+It’s like a two-for-one deal.